Differential evolution outside the box: Discussion of results

-For all configurations, percentage of infeasible solutions (POIS) grows with the increase of control parameter values -- both independently and simultaneously.
-Minimal values of control parameters induce no POIS for all considered configurations.
-Increase in POIS with the increase of $C_r$ is faster than with the increase of $F$.
+For all DE configurations, POIS grows with the increase of control parameter values -- both independently and simultaneously.
+Minimal values of control parameters induce very low POIS for all considered configurations.
+Increase in POIS with the increase in $C_r$ is faster than with the increase in $F$.
 At the same time, increase in POIS for smaller population size is slower; meanwhile for many configurations with higher population size POIS values of either 0\% or 100\% prevail.
 This makes it problematic explaining how such populations manage to maintain higher diversity -- a fact suggested by the theoretical analysis of DE \cite{Piotrowski20171}.
-Furthermore, the increase in POIS is not monotonous in some cases, see Section~\ref{sect:collapse}. \textit{We conclude that connections between POIS and setting of DE control parameters is complex and requires further investigation.}
+Furthermore, the increase in POIS is not monotonous in some cases, see Section~\ref{sect:collapse}.

+\textit{We conclude that connections between POIS and setting of DE control parameters is complex and requires further investigation.}